Below are the ECIAIR Biographies of the Conference and Programme Chairs, Key Note Speakers and Mini-Track Chairs.

 Mini Track Chairs

-Ali Hessami is the Director of R&D and Innovation at Vega Systems-UK.
-He specialises in systems assurance and safety, security, sustainability and knowledge assessment/management methodologies.
-He is a UK expert at systems safety and security standardization in CENELEC and IEC, chairs IEEE P7000 Ethics in Technology standard and is the VC of Ethics Certification Programme at IEEE.
-Ali is a Visiting Professor at London City University’s Centre for Systems and Control and at Beijing Jiaotong University School of Electronics & Information Engineering.
-He is also a Fellow of Royal Society of Arts, Fellow of the Institution of Engineering & Technology and a Senior Member of IEEE
+Prof Ali Hessami is Director of R&D and Innovation at Vega Systems-UK.
+He represents UK on CENELEC & IEC safety & security systems, hardware & software standards and chairs the IEEE Humanitarian Technologies and the Systems Council Chapters in the UK and Ireland Section.
+He is Technical Editor and Chair of IEEE 7000 standard on technology ethics and the VC and Process Architect of the IEEE ‘s global Ethics Certification Programme for Autonomous and Intelligent Systems.
+Ali is Visiting Professor at London City University and Beijing Jiaotong University.
+He is a Fellow of Royal Society of Arts (FRSA), Fellow of the UK Institution of Engineering & Technology (IET) and a Senior Member of IEEE.

 Evgeny N. Pashentsev, DSc Is a leading Researcher in the Diplomatic Academy at the Ministry of Foreign Affairs of the Russian Federation, senior researcher at Saint Petersburg State University.
 He is also a Professor at the Lomonosov Moscow State University and a Director at the International Centre for Social and Political Studies and Consulting.
 He is a member of the international Advisory Board of Comunicar (Spain) and is on the editorial board of The Journal of Political Marketing (USA).
 Evgeny is author, co-author and editor of 38 books and more than 160 academic articles published in Russian, English, Spanish, Portuguese, Italian, Serbian and Bulgarian languages.
 He has presented papers at more than 190 international conferences and seminars for the last 20 years in 24 countries.
 His areas of research interest include strategic communication, international security, advanced technologies and social development.